pond/dnd/party_ripa/journals/campaign_7/part_15.md

 Arturo realises he wants the pearl most of all - but that fills his attunements.
 Thorin figures he'd like a cloak, though; so Arturo tries to bargain.
 Penny pitches in to help too.
 Arturo persuasion 26...
 She drops the 850gp to 775gp for the two.
 Great!

 * We'll hold there to give Francesc a chance!
+* Penny might want to get something to help with Darkvision?
+* Put on the new armour *after* next long rest
 * Note that **day 42** would have the Neverwinter armour ready to go.

 (End of part 15)